jessekelighine/vindent.vim/README.md

 **Notes**: Some quirks about vindent text objects:

-- Similar to `[l` and `]l`, the text objects assumes that the indentation is consistent.
+- Similar to `[l` and `]l`, vindent text objects assumes that the indentation is consistent.
-- Similar to `[l` and `]l`, the text objects ignores empty lines.
+- Similar to `[l` and `]l`, vindent text objects ignores empty lines.
-- The text objects would not select empty lines at the beginning or the end.
+- Vindent text objects would not select empty lines at the beginning or the end.
-- The text objects would select nothing if the current line is empty or not indented.
+- Vindent text objects would select nothing if the current line is either *empty* or *not indented*.

 The last three points from **Notes** can be demonstrated by the following example in LaTeX:
 ```tex